Key takeaways

 What to do along the Bund

 The core experience is simply the walk — the full promenade end to end and back is about an hour with photo stops.
-Beyond that:
+Which spot you stand on changes the photo, and travellers rate them like this:

 • Look up at the buildings.
 The Customs House (with its clock), the former HSBC Building, the Peace Hotel and the rest of the row are worth slowing down for.
 Several have lobbies or rooftop bars open to visitors.